3 local theaters for your film fix

 Everyone knows the best movies of the year come out between Halloween and New Years Day.
 Between the fluffy blankets — optional in warm Texas winters — and buckets of salty popcorn — mandatory regardless of the weather — the holiday season is prime movie-watching time.

 If you’re ready to swap streaming for an old-fashioned trip to the picture show — or you just need to send the endless parade of visiting relatives out of the house for a few hours — we’ve got you covered.
-Settle in at these four local theaters for some new flicks and classic “talkies.”
+Settle in at these three local theaters for some new flicks and classic “talkies.”

 Photo of the drive in movie screen